 He or she is known as the designated survivor, and it’s one of the most fascinating and mysterious jobs in Washington:

 WHO IS THE DESIGNATED SURVIVOR?

-Selected by the White House chief of staff, the designated survivor is a cabinet-level official who spends the evening away from the Capitol, ready to take the reins if everyone above him in the presidential line of succession dies in a crisis at the House chamber.
+Selected by the White House chief of staff, the designated survivor is a Cabinet-level official who spends the evening away from the Capitol, ready to take the reins if everyone above him or her in the presidential line of succession dies in a crisis at the House chamber.